emc-openstack/vmax-cinder-driver/README.md

    EMEA: +353 (0) 21 4879862 and follow the voice prompts.

 ### Install PyWBEM
-* Required version: PyWBEM 0.7
+* Required version: PyWBEM 0.7 only
 * Available from [Sourceforge](http://sourceforge.net/projects/pywbem), or using the following commands:
     * Install for Ubuntu: